ISCRA announces new technology pilot with FrontDesk Queue Management Systems and the Caseyville Illinois Public Library District

 CASEYVILLE, Ill., Nov.
 18, 2020 /PRNewswire/ -- The Illinois Smart City and Region Association (ISCRA) is proud to announce a new technology pilot with FrontDesk Queue Management Systems and the Caseyville Illinois Public Library District.
 The six month pilot, launched on November 9, will not only provide contactless service via FrontDesk's innovative technology during the COVID-19 pandemic, but will optimize efficiency, reduce employee stress, and result in safe service and satisfied customers.

-COVID-19 and Social Distancing Front
+COVID-19 and Social Distancing

 "We are thrilled to incorporate FrontDesk with our library.
 FrontDesk allows residents to make appointments online for a variety of services at the local library.
 Residents can choose to schedule to meet with a librarian for resume assistance, make an appointment with a tutor or social worker, or even schedule license plate renewals.
 The platform is available in multiple languages, encouraging all members of the community to utilize the resources and services that are available to them.
 The Caseyville Public Library is now able to offer services more efficiently while maintaining the health and safety of the staff and community.
 Libraries strive to meet the evolving needs of diverse communities and this partnership with FrontDesk and ISCRA allows us to do that" Ashley Stewart, Library Director of the Caseyville Public Library District.